 - Stir in 500 grams flour and then scrape down sides of the bowl with rubber spatula.
 I usually do this step in my mixer with the dough hook for 2-3 minutes.

 - Lightly cover bowl with plastic and leave on counter to rest for 30 minutes.
 This is called “autolysing” when the flour cells fully hydrate and the cell walls begin to break down.
 It also develops to gluten bonds without having to knead the dough, and the dough becomes stretchier so it rises higher.

-- Add 10 g salt and 25g additional water to dough, wet your hand, and mix it in.
+- Add 10 g salt, wet your hand, and mix it in.
 It won’t stick to your hand much if you wet it first.
 I also do this with the mixer now.
 I usually let is mix with the dough hook for 3-4 minutes.
-Sometimes I only add the salt, and not the additional water.

-- Place dough in large plastic container and cover loosely.
+- Place dough in large plastic container (or glass bowl) and cover loosely.
 I use a tall plastic container that I oil very lightly then wipe down.
 I sit the lid on top but don’t close it airtight.
 If I’m using a glass bowl, I cover with a cheap plastic shower cap.)

 - Instead of kneading, do the “Stretch and Fold” technique (see photos below) every 30 minutes for first 2 hours, and then just leave it alone for another 2-3 hours.
 I like to mark the dough level with non-permanent marker to see how much it rises and aim for double.

 - Dough should rise almost double by the end of 3-4 hours, leave longer if necessary.
 When I first started making sourdough, it needed longer to rise, but now that my starter is very active, it’s usually ready in 4 hours total (including the stretch and fold part).